 Under an externally applied tensile load it is generally required that no gapping occurs at any interstice between clamped parts in a joint (i.e. the clamping force does not reach zero).
 Many joints have additional requirements for a positive clamping force for sealing and other operational functions.
 Thus, the failure mode of joint separation is defined to occur when the clamping force is reduced to its critical level, FK,req (which is greater than or equal to zero).

 The joint diagram at the critical condition for separation failure is depicted in Figure 7-25.
 It can be seen that, under the action of FA, the compression in the clamped parts is reduced from the initial preload of FV,min to the minimum specified level of FK,req.
-Any increase in FA would result in insufficient compression in the clamped parts, thereby constituting failure by separation.
+Any increase in FA results in insufficient compression in the clamped parts, thereby constituting failure by separation.